ThinkArcHQ/profiles/frontend/src/app/api/mcp/README.md

 # MCP Server Infrastructure

-This directory contains the Model Context Protocol (MCP) server infrastructure for the Persons FinderBee platform.
+This directory contains the Model Context Protocol (MCP) server infrastructure for the ProfileBase platform.
 The MCP server enables AI agents to discover and connect with people through standardized endpoints.

 ## Overview